yuttadhammo/BodhiTimer/README.md

 Set the time via the clock icon in the top left.
 You may set presets by choosing a time then holding down on one of the three preset buttons.

-You may alternatively use speech to set the time by long-pressing the clock button.
-(These behaviours can be swapped via the preference screen.)
-To set multiple timers using speech, separate using the word "again", as in "five minutes again ten minutes"

 Pause / resume via the button in the bottom left, and stop the timer via the button in the bottom right.
 The top right button is the preference button.

 You may add a timer widget to your desktop via the App Drawer, or on your lockscreen (Android 4.2+).